Hogan Hatten Bio

 Detroit Lions Breakthrough (2024)

 After not being selected in the 2024 NFL Draft, Hatten signed with the Detroit Lions as an undrafted free agent.
-He entered a roster competition with incumbent long snapper Scott Daly and won the job on August 26, becoming one of only three undrafted free agents to make Detroit’s initial 53-man roster.
+Throughout training camp, he competed against incumbent long snapper Scott Daly for the starting position.
+On August 26, 2024, Hatten was informed that he had won the starting job, becoming one of only three undrafted free agents to make the Lions’ initial 53-man roster that season.
+Hatten became one of four former Idaho Vandals actively playing in the NFL as of the 2024 season.

 Detroit Lions Era (2024–Present)